Information added or updated since this page went live on January 27, 2020, is in GREEN TEXT below.

-September 9, 2020: NCESSE ships 5 Fluids Mixing Enclosure Mini-laboratory Kits to Each Participating Community
+October 13 [was September 9], 2020: NCESSE ships 2 Demonstration Fluids Mixing Enclosure Kits to Each Participating Community.

 October 16 [was Oct 2], 2020: Deadline for Community’s One- or Two-Patch Plan to be Received by NCESSE via Email, by 5:00 PM Eastern Time (USA), (see Mission Patch page)